tony-aw/tinycodet/README.md

 library(tinycodet)
 ```

-And one can open the introduction help page of the `tinycodet` package
+And one can open the introduction help page of the ‘tinycodet’ package
 using:

 ``` r